groue/GRMustache/README.md

 Errors
 ------

-The GRMustache library may return errors whose domain is `GRMustacheErrorDomain`.
+The GRMustache library may return errors whose domain is GRMustacheErrorDomain.

 	extern NSString* const GRMustacheErrorDomain;

-Their error codes may be interpreted with the `GRMustacheErrorCode` enumeration:
+Their error codes may be interpreted with the GRMustacheErrorCode enumeration:

 	typedef enum {
 		GRMustacheErrorCodeParseError,
 		GRMustacheErrorCodePartialNotFound,
 	} GRMustacheErrorCode;

-The `userInfo` dictionary of parse errors contain the `GRMustacheErrorURL` and `GRMustacheErrorLine` keys, which provide with the URL of the erroneous template, and the line where the error occurred.
+The `userInfo` dictionary of parse errors contain the GRMustacheErrorURL and GRMustacheErrorLine keys, which provide with the URL of the erroneous template, and the line where the error occurred.

 	extern NSString* const GRMustacheErrorURL;
 	extern NSString* const GRMustacheErrorLine;